awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 1. In the navigation pane, choose **Instances**\.

-1. Select the check box for the DB instance that you want to create a cross\-region Read Replica for\.
-Choose **Instance actions**, and then choose **Create cross region read replica**\.
+1. Choose the check box for the DB instance that you want to create a cross\-region Read Replica for\.
+For **Actions**, choose **Create cross region read replica**\.

-1. On the **Create cross region read replica** page, select the option settings for your cross\-region Read Replica DB cluster, as described in the following table\.
+1. On the **Create cross region read replica** page, choose the option settings for your cross\-region Read Replica DB cluster, as described in the following table\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Replication.CrossRegion.html)

 1. Choose **Create** to create your cross\-region Read Replica for Aurora\.